L. F. Bailey

 Son of Frederick Harvey Bailey and Maria Bailey, of 11 Belle Vue Gardens, Clapham Road, London.
 Served on H.T.
 “Huanchaco” on which he continued to serve when it was taken over as an Admiralty Transport in the first months of the war.
 Native of Brixton, London.

-Remembered at Chatham Naval Memorial, at Putney Vale cemetery, and at Stockwell War Memorial, London SW9
+Remembered at Portsmouth Naval Memorial, Hampshire, at Putney Vale cemetery, and at Stockwell War Memorial, London SW9

 Information from the 1911 census